Description

 Why it matters: Peptide products require tighter identity checks than general clinic consumables.

-Melanotan 1, also written Melanotan-I or MT-I, is a laboratory-made analogue of alpha-melanocyte stimulating hormone, a signaling peptide involved in melanocortin receptor activity.
-Melanotan I is often discussed in relation to pigmentation because melanocortin-1 receptor activation can influence melanin production.
-That mechanism does not make a product appropriate for unsupervised tanning, nor does it replace standard photoprotection.
+Melanotan 1, also written Melanotan-I, MT-I, or MT-I peptide, is a laboratory-made analogue of alpha-melanocyte stimulating hormone.
+Alpha-MSH is involved in melanocortin receptor signaling, including melanocortin-1 receptor pathways that can influence melanin production.
+That mechanism does not mean a product is appropriate for unsupervised tanning, nor does it reduce the need for ultraviolet protection.

 | Attribute | Clinic note |